PurpleTree HR logo

 Method How It Works Best For

 Method 2: 1/3 of a Working Week The employee earns 1/3 of a working week for each calendar month in which they have worked at least 117 hours.
-For a 5-day worker, this equates to approximately 1.67 days per month (20 days over 12 months).
+For a 5-day worker, this is approximately 1.67 days per month (20 days over 12 months).
 Employees who work consistently each month

 Method 3: 8% of Hours Worked Calculate 8% of all hours worked in the leave year, capped at 4 working weeks.
 Part-time, irregular, or casual workers

-If an employee has worked for at least 8 months, they are entitled to take an unbroken period of 2 weeks’ annual leave.
+If an employee has worked for at least 8 months, they are entitled to an unbroken period of 2 weeks’ annual leave.

 Part-Time Employee Entitlements